D2R-Reimagined/wiki-content/DesktopLauncher/PluginCreation.md

 - Each `target` is **overwritten** on every apply.
 If two entries point to the same `target`, the second one wins — so don't use duplicate targets unless you really mean it.
 - Asset copies happen at the same time as the regular `.txt` / strings operations, right after the launcher figures out where the mod folder lives.
 - Everything is validated **before** any copying starts.
 An empty `source` or `target`, a source outside `assets/`, or a target that is absolute or contains `..` will reject the plugin with a clear error.

+## The animdata pair stays in sync automatically

+The two binary files at `data/global/animdata.d2` and `data/global/exanimdata.d2` are read together by the game.
+If your plugin replaces only one of them, the launcher copies whichever file you replaced onto the other one too, so the two stay matched on disk.
+You don't need to ship both copies — pick whichever path matches your authoring workflow and the launcher fills in the other side for you.
+If you actually want the two files to differ, list them both as separate `assets` entries (each with its own `source`) and the launcher will leave them alone.

+The original contents of whichever file the launcher mirrored onto are still snapshotted before being overwritten, so disabling or removing the plugin restores both sides to their pre-plugin state.

 ## Asset-only plugins are fine